UserL4mbda/PSCalculette/README.md

 f(4)
 > 7
 ```
-Or you can use the dot or the pipe operator:
+Or you can use the dot or the pipe or even the `de`  operator:
 ```
 f.4
 > 7
 4 | f
+> 7
+f de 4
 > 7
 ```
 You can simulate multiple arguments with lambdas: